PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 Sweke and Meyer (2020) <https://arxiv.org/abs/2008.08605>`__).
-More precisely, if all input-encoding gates are of the form :math:`e^{-ix_j G}`, where :math:`G` is a Hamiltonian that "generates" the operation, we can deduce a maximum set of frequencies that can theoretically appear in :math:`\Omega_i`.
-Depending on the non-input-encoding gates in the circuit, some of these theoretically supported frequencies may end up having vanishing Fourier coefficients, and :math:`\Omega_i` effectively turns out to be smaller.
+More precisely, if all input-encoding gates are of the form :math:`e^{-ix_j G}`, where :math:`G` is a Hamiltonian that "generates" the operation, we can deduce a maximum set of frequencies that can theoretically appear in :math:`\Omega_j`.
+Depending on the non-input-encoding gates in the circuit, some of these theoretically supported frequencies may end up having vanishing Fourier coefficients, and :math:`\Omega_j` effectively turns out to be smaller.
 However, estimates based on the input-encoding strategy can still be useful to understand the potential expressivity of a type of ansatz.